A Century on, UK's Jewish Homeland Declaration Stirs Celebration and Mourning in Middle East

 "The balance must be redressed, and Britain bears a great deal of responsibility in leading the way."

-Britain has refused previous Palestinian demands for an apology, and does not officially recognise Palestine as a state.
-Johnson said on Monday Britain would be willing to do so, but wanted to time it to give maximum impetus to peace efforts.
+Britain has refused previous Palestinian demands for an apology and does not recognise Palestine as a state.
+Johnson said on Monday Britain would be willing to offer recognition, but wanted to time it to give maximum impetus to peace efforts.

-"We certainly will do it — we want to do it — but now is not yet the time," he said.
-"That on its own will not end the occupation or bring peace."

-But as Prime Minister Theresa May and Israel's Benjamin Netanyahu dine, protesters in London and the Palestinian Territories will gather to demand that Britain acknowledge the suffering they say the declaration has caused to Palestinian people, and recognise their claim to statehood.
+But as Prime Minister Theresa May and Israel's Benjamin Netanyahu dine, protesters will gather to demand that Britain acknowledge the suffering they say the declaration has caused to Palestinian people, and recognise their claim to statehood.

 "It really is an issue which is alive and toxic and bitterly divisive."